robenkleene/audio-references/ableton-live/ableton-live-automation.md

 - Automation sets a parameter to a specific value
 - In Session View, Automation is by clip, while in the Arrangement View it's by track
-- If a parameter has been automated, a red dot is displayed on that control
+- If a parameter is being automated, a red dot is displayed on its control

 ## Modulation

 - Modulation is always relative to the parameters current value
 - Modulation is by clip both in the Arrangement and Session views
+- Modulated parameters change the section that's blue
+- If a parameter is being modulated, a blue dot is displayed on its control (note the blue dot does not seem to appear for clip-based automation)
+- Boolean parameters (like `Device On`) cannot be modulated because they only have two values

 ### Multiplicative vs. Additive